To Do List

 Superman

 Important tasks can be routine things, like a report that is due today.
-But also remember the less urgent Very Important Pursuits that are Active, Inspiring, and Meaningful Solutions.
-Keep these VIP AIMS on your radar so that they don’t get lost in all the other things that compete for attention.
+Sometimes there are unpleasant frogs or DAM CRAP that must be dealt with.
+But don’t let the less urgent Very Important Pursuits that are Active, Inspiring, and Meaningful Solutions get lost in all the distractions that compete for attention.

 When you keep your To-do Today list simple, you need somewhere else to keep all the OTHER stuff you need to do.
-Decide how you will capture those items in other lists.
-You may want to use a notebook, a To-do app, or a list in Google Drive or Evernote.
+That’s why we need more than one to-do list for The Daily PlanIt Keep It Super Simple (K.I.S.S.)
+System.
+Decide how you will capture these items in other lists.
+These may be kept in a To-do app, or a list in Google Drive or Evernote.
+I have come to really appreciate the abilities of Google Keep for lists and reminders.
+Or if you prefer paper, you may want to keep them in a planner or notebook.

 Beyond the To-Do Today List Options: